touilleMan/godot-python/README.rst

       for i in range(10000):
           assert ptr[i] == i # so is this

-Keep in mind great performances comes with great responsabilities: there is no boundary check so you may end up with memory corruption if you don't take care ;-)
+Keep in mind, great performance comes with great responsabilities.
+There is no boundary check, so you may end up with memory corruption if you don't take care ;-)

 See the `godot-python issue <https://github.com/touilleMan/godot-python/issues/84>`_.